chrlutz/apt-repos/docs/Configuration.md

 * **Tags**: Besides the global *Tags* for the repository (see above) this Key could be used to define suite specific tags that will be use additionally.
 Please have a look at the above *Tags*-definition and syntax for more details.
 * **Url**: If this Key is set, a suite specific Url will be created by combining the global Repository-Url (as base-Url) with this value.
 The resulting Url must point to a Repository in which typically the folders *dists* and *pool* can be found.
 Using this key it is possible to define a *repo_description* that logically acts as one repository but essentially consists of multiple independent apt repositories sharing the same base-Url.
+* **Codename**: This optional keyword defines a suite specific folder (of the apt repository) under `dists` in which we look for the particular suite's Release-File.
+If this value is set, it has precedence before the common *Codename* key that could be also used on *repo_description*-level.

+### Codename (optional)

+This optional key (on *repo_description*-level) allows to set a common codename for all suites defined in the above key *Suites*.
+It is only used if there is no suite specific *Codename* set.
+If there is no suite specific *Codename* and no common codename defined, the codename is automatically the (suite specific) *suitename*.
+This option makes only sense in combination with *Suites*.

+The *Codename* describes the folder (of the apt repository) under `dists` in which we look for a particular suite's Release-File.

 ### Scan (optional)